ǃKung people: Gender roles

 Traditionally, especially among Juǀʼhoansi ǃKung, women generally collect plant foods and water while men hunt.
 However, these gender roles are not strict and people do all jobs as needed with little or no stigma.

 Women generally take care of children and prepare food.
-However, this does restrict them to their homes, since these activities are generally done with, or close to, others, so women can socialize and help each other.
+However, this does not restrict them to their homes, since these activities are generally done with, or close to, others, so women can socialize and help each other.
 Men are also engaged in these activities.

 Children are raised in village groups of other children of a wide age range.
 Sexual activities amongst children are seen as natural play for both sexes.

 ǃKung women often share an intimate sociability and spend many hours together discussing their lives, enjoying each other's company and children.
 In the short documentary film A Group of Women, ǃKung women rest, talk and nurse their babies while lying in the shade of a baobab tree.
 This illustrates "collective mothering", where several women support each other and share the nurturing role.